Please enjoy this Grover Cleveland poem, Hello, President Cleveland Speaking, by Denise Rodgers.

 * Cleveland was elected mayor of Buffalo, New York, in 1881, and was Governor of New York from 1883-1885.
 He resigned this office to run for the presidency.

 * A bachelor when he moved to the White House, Cleveland married twenty-one year-old Frances Folsum, when he was forty-nine.
-He is the only president to marry in a White House ceremony.
+He was the first and only president to marry in a White House ceremony.

 * Cleveland did not believe in government aid, and vetoed bills to help aid Civil War veterans.